Covid-19

 The CREST WF Time to Change Hub was set up with funding from the national Time to Change programme to enable people with lived experience to develop and deliver interventions that challenge mental health stigma.
 Our Resident Insight Survey results show that levels of mental health stigma in Waltham Forest are currently worse than those seen nationally.

-The champions use creative arts like photography, puppets, and human libraries to challenge mental health stigma and raise awareness of impact it has on those affected.
-We are seeking funding to expand our bank of over 100 champions’ scope to deliver peer support groups, expanding their focus from just stigma, to improving the mental wellbeing of wider communities.
+The champions use creative arts like photography, puppets, and human libraries to challenge mental health stigma and raise awareness of the impact it has on those affected.
+We are seeking funding to expand our bank of over 100 champions’ scope to deliver peer support groups, expanding their focus from just stigma to improving the mental wellbeing of wider communities.

 Wellbeing Cafés are open to members for up to 3 months and new members are introduced to Wellbeing Cafes by a health and wellbeing professionals such as Social Prescribers or Talking therapists.
-The aim is to use the face to face sessions to get involved in creative and wellbeing activities, learn new skills, increase levels of self esteem, confidence, social contacts and get connected to wider community resources in the borough.
+The aim is to use the face-to-face sessions to get involved in creative and wellbeing activities, learn new skills, increase levels of self-esteem, confidence, social contacts and get connected to wider community resources in the borough.

 If you have questions regarding the Council’s utilisation of this service or our privacy practices, you can contact us by email or in writing.